 Planning for Joint Replacement Surgery

-Patients considering joint replacement surgery are encouraged to attend a seminar about joint replacement and what to expect before, during and after surgery.
-Speakers include the program coordinator, a surgeon, physical therapist and anesthesiologist.
+Patients considering joint replacement surgery are encouraged to attend our annual seminar about joint replacement and what to expect before, during and after surgery.
+Speakers include the program coordinator, surgeons, a physical therapist and an anesthesiologist.

 See Calendar for Hip and Knee Replacement Education Programs